Program Stacking: Combine EQIP, CSP & More

 Step 2: Identify the Gaps

 Compare your current enrollment to the full list of programs you're eligible for.
-Use our eligibility screener to get a comprehensive picture.
-The programs you're NOT enrolled in represent your opportunity.
+The programs you're not enrolled in represent your opportunity.

 Step 3: Sequence Your Applications

 Don't apply for everything at once.
-Think about the logical order:
+There's a logical order:

 - EQIP first if you need infrastructure (it's the foundation)

-- CSP second once your stewardship profile is strong (it's the ongoing paycheck)
+- CSP second once your stewardship profile is strong (it's the ongoing payment)

 - FSA loans as needed to fund gaps and growth